paxdotdev/pax/README.md

 Above all: Make the digital medium more expressive, for productivity and for art.

-## Native rendering, native controls
+## Appendix C: Description of native rendering approach for text, certain other elements

 Rather than introduce virtual controls at the canvas layer, Pax orchestrates a layer of native controls as part of its rendering process.
 This native overlay is used both for form controls like checkboxes